MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

     - Employee Surveys (Engagement, Manager Feedback, Culture)
     - Performance Management Systems or Quota Attainment Systems
     - CRM Systems
-- Workplace Analytics Org Data is structured as a flat file with each row representing one person with columns representing attribute fields
+- Workplace Analytics org dData is structured as a flat file with each row representing one person with columns representing attribute fields.

 ### How is it used?
-- Provides context for the mailboxes that enables Workplace Analytics to calculate metrics based on the relationship of the Org Data attributes
+- Provides context for the mailboxes that enables Workplace Analytics to calculate metrics based on the relationship of the Org Data attributes.
-- Enables the user to filter and group data in meaningful ways and generate custom metrics
+- Enables the user to filter and group data in meaningful ways and generate custom metrics.

 ### How often should it be refreshed?
-To account for organization changes, it is recommended to refresh the data monthly When loading your data the first time, Workplace Analytics loads 13 months of data.
+To account for organization changes, it is recommended to refresh the data monthly.
+When loading your data the first time, Workplace Analytics loads 13 months of data.
 Ideally, you would load 13 dated rows of organizational data for each employee.

 #### Who should be included in the org data file?